huhuhu0420/simple-ad-service/README.md

 #### Helm

 Helm is a package manager for k8s, and it can be used to manage the k8s deployment files.

+#### CD Pipeline on GKE

+The CD pipeline can be built with GKE, and it can be triggered by the github actions.